MICROSOFT WORD QUICK TIPS

 How to Set Follow Up Reminders by Turning Outlook Emails into Tasks

 • Copy as Task with Attachment.
 This leaves the original email in your Inbox or other folder and embeds the email in your new Task as an attachment.
-This choice is particularly useful if the original email has attachments itself that you’d want to be able to open and view from the Task.
+This choice is particularly useful if the original email has attachments itself that you’d want to be able to open and view directly from the Task.

 Track To-Dos in Your To Do List